acsl-technion/libconntrack-cm/README.md

 Passing an array of pre-parsed packet pointers which point to the packet L3 header as well as the MAD header.

+If needed, one may use `ctcm_parse_packets` to parse the BTH / MAD headers and filter the CM packets.

 You can then query the data structure to find the source QP number of a given flow by calling `ctcm_query_ipv4`.